zycyc/tiny-qwen/README.md

 A minimal, easy-to-read PyTorch re-implementation of Qwen2 and Qwen2.5, the open source multi-modal LLM.

 If you find [Transformers](https://github.com/huggingface/transformers) code verbose and challenging to interprete, this repo is for you!
-Inspired by [nanoGPT](https://github.com/karpathy/nanoGPT) and [litGPT](https://github.com/Lightning-AI/litgpt), it support both text-only (Instruct, Coder, Math, etc.) and text+vision (VL).
-It also support any full prevision Qwen2+ model at any size.
+Inspired by [nanoGPT](https://github.com/karpathy/nanoGPT) and [litGPT](https://github.com/Lightning-AI/litgpt), it supports text-only versions (Instruct, Coder, Math, etc.) and text+vision versions (VL).
+It also supports all full prevision Qwen2+ model at any size.
 Just choose a repo id from Hugging Face Hub [here](https://huggingface.co/Qwen).

 Keep in mind you'll likely need multiple GPU for models bigger than 32B.
 Stay tuned for FSDP support in the coming days.
 If you run into any issues, open a PR or create an issue.